MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Disable the feedback activity and use an URL instead.
 Default: _false_.

+### Upload reminder interval

+Interval for reminders if you have unpublished changes.
+Default: _6 hours_.

+### Too much data warning</string>

+Limit (in number of Nodes) at which we start warning about too much data being loaded.
+Default: _50'000 objects_.

 ### Beep volume

 Set how load the beep is Vespucci uses when you are pressing unsupported short cut keys on a connected real keyboard.
 Default: _50_.